Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 ---

-* Press X while viewing a book to start playing its Audiobook.
+* Press X while viewing a book to start playing its Audiobook (Audiobooks of Morrowind)

-* Press N to Undress or dress back up instantly.
+* Press N to Undress or dress back up instantly (Devilish Dress Undress Hotkey)

-* Press V to equip any Light sources you have.
+* Press V to equip any Light sources you have ()

-* Press Q to toggle lock-on.
+* Press Q to toggle lock-on (Dynamic camera)

-* Press Left-Alt to parry.
+* Press Left-Alt to parry (N'Garde)

-* All locks are breakable by hitting them if you have enough strength.
+* All locks are breakable by hitting them if you have enough strength (Brute Force)

 *To Customize further check the Scripts tab after you create a character to enable/disable or set key bindings for mods according to your liking*